We use the

 If you know how to do this efficiently in SQL, let me know!↩︎

-- A reddit user correctly pointed out that
+- A reddit user correctly pointed out that just because your

-that it is uncool to participate in a WCA competition:
+uncool to participate in a WCA competition:

 This is very true and I’ve updated the post accordingly.
 However, if you like me already are an age outlier while your kid is too young to act as your alibi companion, I miss the courage to also be a total skill outlier… But that’s my problem and just motivates me to train more (if time permits) before signing up. 😏↩︎